-The framework of the Alliance is set in a Statement of Purpose, which introduces nine actions under three main strands:
+The framework of the initiative is set out in the Alliance’s Statement of Purpose, which introduces 9 actions under 3 main strands:

 - Identifying and promoting best practice for the communication of data privacy practices;

 - Providing accessible and robust tools that are easy to use and to provide feedback and notification as appropriate;